ZachHandley/AppwriteUtils/packages/appwrite-utils-cli/README.md

 ## Changelog

+- 0.9.79: Fixed local collections not being considered for the synchronization unless all de-selected
 - 0.9.78: Added colored text!
 And also added a lot more customization options as to what to wipe, update, etc.
 - 0.9.75: Fixed attribute bug
 - 0.9.72: Fixed my own null bug